 Q: Do you still listen to and play music from Compact Discs??

-We guess that’s OK if that’s your thing but technology has moved on in leaps and bounds since the days when Compact Discs were first released.
+We guess that’s OK if that’s your thing but technology has moved on in leaps and bounds since Compact Discs were first released.

 I discovered digital music (mp3) way back in 1999 when I first used the Internet.
 Wasn’t AudioGalaxy brilliant?